On-piste skis have an hourglass shape, the sidecut: wider tips and tails and narrower in the middle, underfoot.

 This is what makes tipping the skis on edge the best technique for turning, on piste.

-If you, on the other hand, put the ski on edge more, with higher speed and bend it more as a result, it will make a tighter turn.
+If you put the ski on edge more, at bigger angles than the nominal angle for the "printed radius", with usually higher speed, it will bend more as a result and it will make a tighter turn.
 The name of the game in performance skiing is bending the skis more.

 Talks and sessions: